 - 1. Open a terminal window. - 2.
-Remove the entire Miniconda install directory with:
+Remove the entire conda install directory with (this may differ depending on your installation location)

 '''

-rm -rf ~/miniconda
+rm -rf ~/conda

 '''

-- 3. OPTIONAL: Edit ~/.bash_profile to remove the Miniconda directory from your PATH environment variable.
+- 3. Optional: run conda init --reverse --all to undo changes to shell initialization scripts

-- 4. OPTIONAL: Remove the following hidden file and folders that may have been created in the home directory:
+- 4. Optional: remove the following hidden file and folders that may have been created in the home directory:

-- · .condarc file
+- .condarc file

 - · .conda directory

 - .continuum directory